Odesii/tellYourStory/README.md

     Need a place to post a story?
     Built a quick blog that will prompt you for a good story. this blog will log your input and automatically post it on the main blog page.
-    The theme is based of of windows 95.
+    The theme is based off of windows 95 and inspired by the movie HACKERS .

 ## Link